The Western Australian Naturalist

 Similar publications emanated from groups that were established in other Australian states, the South Australian being a part of the Royal Society in that state and the Victorian publication was established as early as the 1880s.

 The editor from 1947 to 1980 was Dom Serventy.

-At times the publication and contents of the issues of The Naturalist were noted in the local newspaper The West Australian.
+At times the publication and contents of the issues of the Naturalist were noted in the local newspaper The West Australian.

-The history of the club was first published in The Naturalist in 1964 and subsequently expanded and published separately at a later date.
+The history of the club was first published in the Naturalist in 1964 and subsequently expanded and published separately at a later date.

-George Seddon in his work Sense of Place wrote: "there are three good local inexpensive journals that should be in every school and public library The Journal of the Royal Society of Western Australia, the Journal and Proceedings of the Royal Western Australian Historical Society and The Western Australian Naturalist".
+George Seddon in his work Sense of Place wrote:

 The Naturalist was the location of: